xr3ng/xrengine/docs/content/en/docs/11-contribution/_index.md

 linkTitle: "Contribution Guidelines"
 weight: 11
 description: >
-  How to contribute to XRChat
+  How to contribute to XREngine
 ---

 {{% pageinfo %}}